The Difference Between Term And Whole Life Insurance

 Often, people are attracted to policies that accumulate cash value—especially if they’re not great at saving their money.

-However, if saving money is your thing then you don’t need a policy which forces you to save.
+However, if saving money is your thing then you don’t need a policy that forces you to save.

 You’ve got this handled.